alex88088-pro/flink-on-openshift/README.md

 A mount to a PVC storage has been add on `/mnt` (inside the pod).

-⚠️ **Change the PVC name in  before creating the deployment** in files:
+⚠️ **Change the PVC name in  before creating the deployment**

-* jobmanager-deployment.yaml
-* taskmanager-deployment.yaml
+Change it in files `jobmanager-deployment.yaml` and `taskmanager-deployment.yaml`

 Script to deploy Flink Job and Task managers in the current project.